josmar-crwdstffng/angular/aio/content/guide/service-worker-getting-started.md

 <div class="alert is-helpful">

 **TIP**: <br />
-When testing Angular service workers, it's a good idea to use an incognito or private window in your browser to ensure the service worker doesn't end up reading from a previous leftover state, which can cause unexpected behavior.
+When testing Angular service workers, it is a good idea to use an incognito or private window in your browser to ensure the service worker does not end up reading from a previous leftover state, which can cause unexpected behavior.

 </div>